Akzestia/Zurui/README.md

 [🇺🇸 English](README.md) | [🇯🇵 日本語](README_jap.md) | [🇺🇦 Українська](README_ukr.md)

+> [!NOTE]
+> During November, the project may experience fewer updates due to the Advent of Code.
+> Stay tuned for more changes in the upcoming months! ^_^

 **Zurui** - an early-stage, high-speed communication platform utilizing a decentralized network for secure data exchange.
 Using VPN and QUIC, it establishes private, peer-to-peer connections after an initial handshake, enabling scalable, low-latency interactions without relying on central servers.

 ## Current Status 🛠️